Kristopher-Ray/docparsley-landing-brentpella/content/promotions/brent-pella-4.md

   Worksheet</div>
 klaviyo: klaviyo-form-VnzpXZ
 ---

-### What I know:
+### What we know:

-- As a lifetime athlete, I know the significance of good sleep.
+* stress in any form impacts sleep negatively and the long-term implications of that can be severe.
-- I truly believe with 8 hours (or more) of sleep, we could solve 99% of the world's problems.
+* Quality, restful, uninterrupted sleep is key to overall health.
-- The PERFECT morning routine begins with the BEST nighttime routine.
+* The PERFECT morning routine begins with the BEST nighttime routine.
-- I start each morning hitting the ground, instead of hitting snooze, thanks Sleep Remedy.
+* I start each morning hitting the ground, instead of hitting snooze, thanks Sleep Remedy.